-- Make a list of all the electronic devices you want to connect to the generator and indicate how much is your consumption in Watts
+1.-Make a list with all the electronic devices you want to connect to the generator and indicates how much is its consumption in Watts

-- Calculate, looking at the table above the minimum power required by each of the devices you want to connect.
-For example, the machines with induction motor have higher consumption peaks than those shown on the consumption plate, even 3 being times greater if it is single-phase voltage or 2 times greater if it is three-phase.
+2.-Calculate, looking at the previous table, the minimum power required by each of the devices you want to connect.
+For example, machinery with an induction motor has higher consumption peaks than those shown on the consumption plate, being even 3 times higher if it is single-phase voltage or 2 times higher if it is three-phase.

-- Add the result of the necessary powers for all the devices you want to connect to the generator and you will get the power in Watts that your generator has to have.
+3.-Add the result of the necessary powers for all the devices you want to connect to the generator and you will obtain the power in Watts that your generator must have.

 What other factors do I have to take into account when choosing a generator?